Social Insurance Number (SIN) In Canada: Update in 2025

 Receiving and Updating Your SIN Number

-Once processed, your SIN number will be issued along with a confirmation letter by mail unless you applied online and opted for digital delivery.
+Once processed, your SIN will be issued along with a confirmation letter by mail unless you applied online and opted for digital delivery.

 New SIN Format